mahmoud/lithoxyl/NOTES.rst

 * If so, should I be manually encoding that stuff for safety (in the emitter).
 Look at built-in logging (starting at line 834 of logging/__init__.py for what appears to be a faceplant of an impl)

+* lithoxyl will only support python code written in the ASCII or UTF-8 encodings.